 The University wasn’t created just to educate.
-It was created to prepare a new generation and a new nation to govern and to lead—producing a culture that places responsibility, along with the power to change, directly in your hands.
+It was created to prepare a new generation and a new nation to govern and to lead—producing a culture that places responsibility, along with the power to change, directly in students' hands.

-More than a nice idea, UVA’s groundbreaking model of self-governance provides you with opportunities to govern much of life on Grounds—from responsibility for residence halls to serving on the Honor Committee to reporting to our Board of Visitors.
+More than a nice idea, UVA’s groundbreaking model of self-governance provides students with opportunities to govern much of life on Grounds—from responsibility for residence halls to serving on the Honor Committee to reporting to our Board of Visitors.

 Here, leadership isn’t just an elective.
 It’s a way of life.